Getting pregnant and giving birth

 What are Factors to Consider before Becoming a Parent/ Topics to Discuss?

-What is an Authoritarian Parent (strict)?
+What is an Authoritarian Parent?

-What is a Challenge of an Extended Family?
+What is an Extended Family?

 Medically terminating a pregnancy